Rationality for subclasses of 321-avoiding permutations: Marking, Transducing, and Greediness

 where $m$ is the maximum value of a marked or unmarked letter of $\overline{w}$, each $\overline{d}_i$ is the $i\th$ domino factor corresponding to the marked letters of $\overline{w}$ defined previously, and $\overline{d}_i^{\newpoint}$ is the translation of $\overline{d}_i$ to the alphabet $\{\overline{\oldpoint}, \overline{\newpoint}\}$ formed by replacing $\overline{i}$ by $\overline{\oldpoint}$ and $\overline{i+1}$ by $\overline{\newpoint}$.

-\begin{proposition} For every fixed integer $k$ there is a transducer that, given the panel encoding $\overline{\eta}_c(\overline{w})$ of a marked word $\overline{w}\in\overline{\L}_c^\infty$ with at most $k$ marked copies of each symbol, outputs the domino encoding of the word formed by its marked letters. \end{proposition} \begin{proof} Given a panel word, $\overline{p}$, its \emph{stripped form} is the subword consisting of all marked or decorated letters.
-Since the bound on the number of marked copies of any symbol implies a bound on the number of marked entries in each panel word, and the number of decorated entries in a panel word is bounded in any case, there is a finite set of stripped panel words that can arise from panel encodings of $\overline{\eta}_c(\overline{w})$.
+\begin{proposition} For every fixed integer $k$ there is a transducer that, given the panel encoding $\overline{\eta}_c(\overline{w})$ of a marked word $\overline{w}\in\overline{\L}_c^\infty$, where $\overline{w}$ contains at most $k$ marked copies of each symbol, outputs the domino encoding of the word formed by the marked letters of $\overline{w}$.
+Moreover, the output domino encoding has at most $k$ entries in each of its cells. \end{proposition} \begin{proof} Given a panel word, $\overline{p}$, its \emph{stripped form} is the subword consisting of all marked or decorated letters.
+Since the bound on the number of marked copies of any symbol implies a bound on the number of marked entries in each panel word, and the number of decorated entries in a panel word is bounded in any case, there is a finite set of stripped panel words that can arise from the panel encodings $\overline{\eta}_c(\overline{w})$.
 We view this set as a new alphabet.
 We then transduce $\overline{\eta}_c(\overline{w})$ into the word over this alphabet determined by replacing each panel word by the single letter corresponding to its stripped form, deleting (i.e., not transcribing) the punctuation symbols as we proceed.
 We call the resulting word the \emph{stripped form} of $\overline{\eta}_c(\overline{w})$.

-Given an arbitrary alphabet $\Sigma$, a positive integer $c$, and a placeholder symbol $\cdot$ not in $\Sigma$, we form the alphabet $\Gamma=\left(\Sigma \cup \{ \cdot \}\right)^c$ and a transducer from $\Sigma^*$ to $\Gamma^*$ that maps $u \in \Sigma^*$ to a word $v$ in $\Gamma^*$ of the same length with $v(i) = (u(i-c+1), u(i-c+2), \dots, u(i))$ (replacing references to symbols of negative index by $\cdot$).
+Given an arbitrary alphabet $\Sigma$, a positive integer $c$, and a placeholder symbol $\bullet$ not in $\Sigma$, we form the alphabet $\Gamma=\left(\Sigma \cup \{ \bullet \}\right)^c$ and a transducer from $\Sigma^*$ to $\Gamma^*$ that maps $u \in \Sigma^*$ to a word $v$ in $\Gamma^*$ of the same length with $v(i) = (u(i-c+1), u(i-c+2), \dots, u(i))$ (replacing references to symbols of negative index by $\bullet$).
 Applying this transducer to the stripped form of $\overline{\eta}_c(\overline{w})$ gives a word whose symbols correspond to the sequences of $c$ consecutive stripped panel words of $\overline{\eta}_c(\overline{w})$.
-Proposition~\ref{prop-marked-domino} shows that the stripped forms of the marked panel words $\overline{p}_{i-c}, \dots, \overline{p}_{i-1}$ determine the $i\th$ domino factor for the marked letters of $\overline{w}$, so one final transducer that replaces each such sequence by its corresponding domino factor completes the process. \end{proof}
+Proposition~\ref{prop-marked-domino} shows that the stripped forms of the marked panel words $\overline{p}_{i-c+1}, \dots, \overline{p}_{i}$ determine the $i\th$ domino factor for the marked letters of $\overline{w}$, so one final transducer that replaces each such sequence by its corresponding domino factor completes the process. \end{proof}